 Ashwin: Future plans include expansion into tier 2 and 3 cities of India.
 And talks of expansion to other countries following similar economy as India are also on.
 Among new product lines, we are next coming up with remote employee surveillance systems.

-Cristian: What was most difficult?
+What was most difficult?
 Finding an idea?
-Making the first steps to transform the idea in a real business?
+Making the first steps to transform the idea into a real business?
 Getting your first customer?

-Ashwin: The most difficult, according to me, is always the first set of steps.
+Ashwin: The most difficult, in my opinion, is always the first set of steps.
 The idea can be abundant, but the implementation of the idea to be able to create a business out of it requires a lot of mentoring and support from investors as well as peers.

-Ashwin: It was the period of recession that forced us to come up with products especially for SMEs.
+Ashwin: It was the period of recession that forced us to develop products, especially for SMEs.
 We analyzed the target group and steadily zeroed on the products.
 So it was customers first, products later.

 Ashwin: That they feel it’s made only for them.
 Moreover, a high level of interactivity, and focused customer support, are our other high points.

-Ashwin: I’d say it’s the beginning and we are still learning.
-We are proud of what we have achieved, and also of what we have failed to achieve, as it has taught us more.
-Sounds like dialogue from an inspirational book, but it’s really true.
+Ashwin: I’d say it’s the beginning, and we are still learning.
+We are proud of what we have achieved and also of what we have failed to achieve, as it has taught us more.
+It sounds like dialogue from an inspirational book, but it’s really true.